Orff Schulwerk Teacher Education for Music Educators K–8

 Levels Courses: Earn Your Certification in Orff Schulwerk

-Orff Schulwerk Certification offers the opportunity for professional growth through a comprehensive program in one of the leading philosophies of active music education including musical and movement skills, theory and pedagogy for grades K-8.
-Certification in Orff Schulwerk is widely recognized as a significant professional step in both the public and private school sector as Orff Schulwerk often forms the foundation of a music curriculum.
-Learning to create original teaching materials that have meaning for your students and developing supportive connections with colleagues and instructors are only two of the important benefits of participation in the program.
+Orff Certification offers the opportunity for professional growth through a comprehensive program in one of the leading philosophies of active music education including musical and movement skills, theory and pedagogy for grades K–8.
+Certification in Orff Schulwerk is widely recognized as a significant professional step in both the public and private school sector.
+Orff often forms the foundation of a music curriculum.
+Learning to create original teaching materials that are meaningful to students and developing supportive connections with colleagues and instructors are only two of the important benefits of participation in the program.

 Level courses are also eligible for Teacher Recertification Points in many school systems.
 Check with your district for verification.